 Emergency Operations Plan

-Recognizing it isn't always obvious at the outset of an event whether the incident will be minor and contained or an initial phase of a rapidly growing threat, the plan is built upon scalable, flexible and adaptable coordinating systems to align key roles and responsibilities across the university when an emergency occurs.
+Recognizing that it isn't always obvious at the outset of an event whether the incident will be minor and contained or the initial phase of a rapidly growing threat, the plan is built upon scalable, flexible, and adaptable coordinating systems to align key roles and responsibilities across the university when an emergency occurs.

-Founded on the principles of the National Incident Management System, the plan decides authorities and describes practices for managing and coordinating the response to incidents that range from the serious but purely isolated, to large-scale incidents and natural disasters.
+Founded on the principles of the National Incident Management System (NIMS), the plan designates authorities and describes practices for managing and coordinating responses to incidents that range from the serious but isolated to large-scale incidents and natural disasters.

 Emergency Operations Center

-Upon activation, EOC staff members will report to the EOC.
-The president, vice president, chief of police and Emergency Management director may activate the EOC.
-The EOC is typically activated via telephone recall and/or text messages using the university mass notification system.
+Upon activation, designated staff members will report to the EOC or alternate location as directed.
+The president, senior vice president for the Division of Organizational Effectiveness, Emergency Management director, and chief of police may activate the EOC.
+The EOC is typically activated via telephone recall and/or text messages using the university emergency notification system.
 The EOC consolidates decision makers to ensure the flow of information and the development of response strategies.
 Other organizations involved in the response to an emergency may be called upon to provide a representative in the EOC.

 The general roles and responsibilities of the EOC:

-• Provide and collect accurate information regarding the emergency situation and current resource data to allow an on-scene official to make informed decisions on courses of action.
+• provide and collect accurate information regarding the emergency situation and current resource data to allow an on-scene officials to make informed decisions on courses of action

-• Provide emergency information to the public as warranted.
+• and provide emergency information to the public as warranted.

 Emergency Management Committee